 Rosemary 'Severn Sea'(Salvia rosmarinus 'Severn Sea') Previously Rosmarinus officinalis 'Severn Sea' Herb in 9cm Pot

-Rosemary Severn Sea (Rosmarinus officinalis 'Severn Sea') is a woody, perennial herb with fragrant evergreen needle-like leaves.
-It is native to the Mediterranean region, and as such, prefers a light, sandy soil, which will fully satisfy its meagre feeding needs.
-Having said that, rosemary is tolerant of most soil conditions as long as they are not water-logged.
-True to its origins, Rosemary prefers sunny and sheltered conditions.
+At least one variety of Rosemary (Rosmarinus officinalis) is absolutely essential in a culinary herb garden.
+Rosemary 'Severn Sea' is a woody, perennial herb with fragrant evergreen needle-like leaves, and is native to the Mediterranean region, and as such, prefers a light, sandy soil, which will fully satisfy its meagre feeding needs.
+Having said that, Rosemary herb is tolerant of most soil conditions as long as they are not water-logged.
+True to its origins, Rosemary herb prefers sunny and sheltered conditions.
 It will stand frosts if conditions are not windy and wet as well.

 Rosemary 'Severn Sea' is one of the best Rosemary to grow as a informal or formal low hedge as it grows to heights of 30cm, it has a prostrate, branching habit, and has breathtaking violet blue flowers in late spring, this particular variety has bluer flowers than some of the other varieties of rosemary so creating a beautiful display, It's strong growth of silvery green leaves give off a powerful scent especially when planted in full sun where this Mediterranean plant is happiest.
 Rosemary is very attractive to bees and other pollinating insects too.

 If left unpruned Rosemary can become straggly and untidy so should be pruned after flowering to keep it compact.
 As a guide, prune after the first main flush of flowers.
 Regular picking of the leaves especially the tips of the branches for cooking acts as an ongoing pruning regime and helps keep the plant bushy and compact.